jielin1234/Kubernetes_Journey/Containers.md

 	![[Pasted image 20240131143404.png]]
 - New join developer also had to follow a large set of instructions and run hundreds of command to finally set up the env correctly and make sure they are using the right OS the right version of these components.
 - With different development test and production env, it is hard to guarantee that the application we are building would run the same way in different envs.
+- Containers will help with the compatibility issues.
+We can modify/change these components w/o affecting other components and even modify the underlying OS as required.
+- With Docker, we can run each component in a seperate container w/ its own libraries & own dependencies, all on the same VM and OS, but within seperate env or containers![[Pasted image 20240131152746.png]]
+- Just have to build the Docker configuration once and all developers can now get started with a simple Docker run command, regardless of what underling OS they run.